na-na-hi/renget/archive/2f8so.md

 \>At once impossibly slick yet tight, warm but with the coolness of her scales on your skin.
 \>You look up and Kanna’s eyes are turned upon your face, so intently you’d baulk if this were any other circumstance.
 \>Without really thinking about it, the hand on her hip moves up along her body.
 Over her flank, her shoulder with the ruff that extends around her neck and then up along her neck.
 \>It’s as muscular under your touch as you expected but your partner doesn’t try to pull away from you.
-Her yellow eyes continue to meet yours and her hot breath washes over your face.
+Her yellow eyes continue to meet yours and her hot breath washes over your face.%%
 “Just a little more,” you whisper, letting your hand come up under her chin and onto her lower jaw, “taste.”
-\>You can see she’s about to ask but doesn’t get the chance before you kiss her lower lip.
+%darkgreen%\>You can see she’s about to ask but doesn’t get the chance before you kiss her lower lip.
 \>Kanna lets out a small, strangled noise but doesn’t pull back.
 Actually, she rolls her hips against yours and winds up taking you the rest of the way.
 \>Her cool scales slide up against you and one of her forelimbs suddenly goes to your shoulder, gripping so tight you can feel the sting of the claws sinking into you even through the thrill of pleasure from Kanna returning your kiss.
 \>It’s weird.
 And awkward.
 Great Izuchi lips weren’t made for kissing, at least not with humans, and you struggle to force down a chuckle at seeing her try to keep the rear of her mouth closed while opening the front.